DevEliezeer/DevEliezeer/README.md

 * EvilMC Network @ Developer

 ## 🤜 Friends / Cool people
-* Would you like to be my friend?
+* Can we be friends?